 - Too Kinky to Torture: Grimm himself.
 Hit him hard enough to send him flying?
 He'll treat it like an amusement park ride along with an unironic "Wheeeee!".
 Getting the boot from an angel or Death himself?
 Ditto.

 - However, this quickly gets subverted in later episodes, where he obviously does not like getting hit and sent flying.
-Perhaps it was fun at first but the luster worn off quickly.
+Perhaps it was fun at first but the luster wore off quickly.